StG-45 or Sturmgewehr 45 (assault rifle) and its modern successors G3, CETME, HK33, G36.

 In contrast to the StG-44, the StG-45 costs only half, required only half the raw materials for production and had a shorter production time.
 The new weapon was also about 2.2lb (1 kg) lighter.

 After the war it became customary for German weapon designers to continue their work in other countries.
-Some of the employees of Mauser-Werke participated in the development of a similar automatic weapon in France, which was to fire the cartridge of the US 30 M1 Carbine with a roller-bolt mechanism.
+Some employees of Mauser-Werke participated in the development of a similar automatic weapon in France, which was to fire the cartridge of the US carbine cal.30 M1 with a roller-bolt mechanism.
 However, the project was then terminated due to a lack of financial resources.

 Other employees later set off for Spain, where the government supported the CETME group, which constructed a practicable prototype with roll closure mass closure mechanism that fired the 7.29 mm cartridges.